As the electronics industry continues to grow worldwide, the demand for electrical and electronic engineering graduates is high.

 This IET-accredited BEng (Hons) Electrical and Electronic Engineering degree course oﬀers a healthy balance between theory and practice, with the aim of producing graduates who can play leading roles in industry.

 We combine technical engineering with management and business skills, and cover a broad range of topics, including embedded computing, power, electrical, electronic and communications engineering.

 By the time you graduate, you'll be ready for a leading role in the development of modern electrical and electronic system researching, designing, building and marketing the next generation of products.

-Years one and two provide you with essential knowledge and skills to prepare you for the final years of the engineering course.
+Years one and two provide essential knowledge and skills to prepare you for the final years of the electrical engineering course.
 Areas of study include analogue and digital electronics, embedded systems, mathematics, power, machines and control, and signals and digital communications.
-Lectures are strengthened by hands-on laboratory assignments, which use a range of modern software tools with practical hardware systems.
-This allows you to realise the theory in a practical way.
-Group and project work throughout the course will reinforce teamwork and develop transferable skills.
-In your final year, you will cover electronics design, control system design, power electronics and drives, telecommunications and embedded systems design.
-You’ll also undertake a major practical project.

 You may also have the opportunity to progress to the MEng Electrical and Electronic Engineering course which combines the undergraduate degree (BEng) with a Masters-level qualification.
 The additional year gives you higher technical knowledge, and allows you to apply what you’ve already learned to an individual project.
 You enrol on the undergraduate degree, and have the opportunity to progress to an MEng if you achieve satisfactory grades in your assessments during your first two years of study.